Gertrude Emma Stolliday (1881-1964) and Jonathan George Skipper (1879-1916).

 Gertrude was born in Great Yarmouth on 2 January 1881 to parents Edward Stoliday and Harriet Goulty and baptised on 26 June of that year at St Nicholas’s Church.
 The census for 1881 showed the family living in the town’s row houses – number 123 to be precise – but, as would have been the case for much of her young life, her father wasn’t at home.
 As a fisherman, he was often at sea.

 She married Jonathan George Skipper on 25 May 1902 at St Nicholas’s and raised a family with him.
-He was a local, born in Yarmouth on 9 November 1879, who went on to work as a postman.
-The London Gazette of 14 May 1901 recorded that he’d been certified by the Civil Service Commissioners as qualified for his appointment.
+He was a local, born in Yarmouth on 9 November 1879 to labourer Jonathan Skipper Snr and his wife Harriet.
+Jonathan Jnr went on to work as a postman, and the London Gazette of 14 May 1901 recorded that he’d been certified by the Civil Service Commissioners as qualified for his appointment.

-By 1911 the family were living at 23 Stafford Road, Yarmouth, but Jonathan then served in the First World War as a rifleman with the Post Office Rifles in the London Regiment (service number 372371).
-He was killed in action on 7 October 1916 during the Battle of the Somme, when he and his fellow men attacked the Diagonal Trench near the Butte de Warlencourt, an ancient burial mound in northern France.
-The mission was a failure resulting in large casualties.
+By 1911 the family were living at 23 Stafford Road, Yarmouth, but Jonathan then served in the First World War as a rifleman with the Post Office Rifles, which formed the 1st Battalion London Regiment (service number 372371).
+He was killed in action on 7 October 1916 during the Battle of the Somme, which raged on both sides of the river of the same name in northern France from July to November of that year.
+Specifically, he was one of many men who took part in the attack known as the Battle of the Butte de Warlencourt on 7 October 1916.
+This was the battalion’s first engagement since the Battle of Flers on 18 September, a successful assault on the German lines which was followed by a period of reinforcement and reorganisation.

 Two weeks before his death Jonathan had written home to his family, and the poignant, moving letter was reproduced in the Great Yarmouth Mercury in 2021: